-You may receive the disability exemption in addition to the general homestead exemption but not in addition to the over-65 homestead exemption.
+You may receive the disability exemption in addition to the general homestead exemption but not in addition to the age 65 or older homestead exemption.

 A tax ceiling is also offered on the disability exemption by the school districts, Jefferson County, and the City of Port Arthur, and it is transferable.

 If you are a disabled veteran who receives from the US Department of Veteran Affairs (1) 100% disability compensation due to a service-connected disability; and (2) a rating of 100% disabled or of individual unemployability, you are entitled to an exemption from taxation of the total appraised value of your residence homestead.
 Beginning in 2012, this benefit has been extended to the surviving spouse upon the veteran's death with certain restrictions.

 Another type of exemption granted is the disabled veteran exemption.
 You may qualify for this exemption if you are either (1) a veteran who was disabled while serving with the US armed forces or (2) the surviving spouse of child (under 18 years of age and unmarried) of a disabled veteran or of a member of the armed forces who was killed while on active duty.
 You must be a Texas resident.
 This exemption can be applied to any one property; the property does not need to be your homestead.
 This includes homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead's market value.
 The amount of exemption is determined according to the percentage of service- connected disability.
 Contact the Appraisal District for additional information on this exemption.